Can I File a Claim for a Construction Accident Fall?

 Falls are the leading source of construction site accidents leading to injuries or fatalities.
 In 2017, fall accidents resulted in 381 construction-related deaths, accounting for nearly 40 percent of the overall fatalities in that industry, according to the Occupational Safety and Health Association (OSHA).

-If you or someone you love has been injured in a fall accident on a construction site, consider contacting Lynch Law Firm’s New Jersey construction accident lawyers for a free, no obligation consultation.
+If you or someone you love has been injured in a fall accident on a construction site, consider contacting Lynch Law Firm, PC’s New Jersey construction accident lawyers for a free, no obligation consultation.
 We will investigate your claim to determine if a third party may be liable for your injury.
 We will assist you through the legal process and help you file a claim to pursue the maximum compensation you may be entitled to receive.